 Repurpose, Recover and Renew

 Upcycling is a fun, inexpensive trend that’s also environmentally friendly.
-Try recovering old upholstery with bold new fabrics, repurposing mirrors to make a drinks trays or chairs for bedside tables.
+Try recovering old upholstery with bold new fabrics, repurposing mirrors to make a drinks tray or chairs for bedside tables.
 If you are any good with a sewing machine, you could also recycle favourite tea towels to make cushion covers.

 Replace Shabby Items